-Men should discuss with their physicians the risks and benefits of prostate cancer screening to make an informed decision about testing.
+Men should discuss the risks and benefits of prostate cancer screenings with their physician to make an informed decision about testing.
 Most men should consider regular prostate screenings beginning at age 50.
-Men at high risk (African Americans and men whose father, brother, or son was diagnosed with prostate cancer before age 65) should consider testing beginning at age 45.
+Men at high risk (African Americans and men whose father, brother or son were diagnosed with prostate cancer before age 65) should consider testing beginning at age 45.
 Consider screening at age 40 if more than one first-degree relative was diagnosed at an early age.
-Prostate screenings can include the PSA (prostate-specific antigen) blood test and DRE (digital rectal exam).
+Prostate screenings can include the PSA (prostate specific antigen) blood test and DRE (digital rectal exam).